dotnet/AspNetCore.Docs/aspnetcore/blazor/webassembly-performance-best-practices.md

 ::: moniker range=">= aspnetcore-5.0"

-Similarly, when working with `IJSObjectReference`, you can make a synchronous call by casting it to `IJSInProcessObjectReference`.
+When working with `IJSObjectReference`, you can make a synchronous call by casting to `IJSInProcessObjectReference`.

 ::: moniker-end

 To make a synchronous call from JavaScript to .NET, use `DotNet.invokeMethod` instead of `DotNet.invokeMethodAsync`.

-Synchronous calls will work if:
+Synchronous calls work if:

- * Your application is running on Blazor WebAssembly, not Blazor Server
+* The app is running on Blazor WebAssembly, not Blazor Server.
- * The function you are calling returns a value synchronously (i.e., it is not an `async` method and does not return a .NET `Task` or JavaScript `Promise`)
+* The called function returns a value synchronously (it isn't an `async` method and doesn't return a .NET <xref:System.Threading.Tasks.Task> or JavaScript `Promise`).

+For more information, see <xref:blazor/call-javascript-from-dotnet>.

 ::: moniker range=">= aspnetcore-5.0"

-For more information, see <xref:blazor/call-javascript-from-dotnet>.

 ### Consider making unmarshalled calls

 When running on Blazor WebAssembly, it's possible to make unmarshalled calls from .NET to JavaScript.
-These are synchronous calls that do not perform any JSON serialization of arguments or return values.
+These are synchronous calls that don't perform JSON serialization of arguments or return values.
 All aspects of memory management and translations between .NET and JavaScript representations are left up to the developer.

 > [!WARNING]
 > While using `IJSUnmarshalledRuntime` has the least overhead of the JS interop approaches, the JavaScript APIs required to interact with these APIs are currently undocumented and subject to breaking changes in future releases.